The Military Farndales

 Sergeant William Derrick Farndale (FAR00811) was patrol leader of the Withensea patrol on the east Yorkshire coast.

-521789 Corporal Henry Stuart Farndale (believed to be FAR00832) served with the Royal Air Force.
+521789 Corporal Henry Stuart Farndale (FAR00832) served with the Royal Air Force.
 He was a pilot under training and his aircraft crashed and he was killed on 11 May 1945.
 His grave is at Section V Grave 265, Leeds (Lawns Wood) cemetery..

 185589, Private (later Lieutenant) William Arthur James Farndale (FAR00829) served with the Royal Army Ordnance Corps.